unixpickle/Benchmarks/array-reverse/README.md

 # The test

 This program takes two arguments: the size of an array, and the number of times to reverse it.
-It creates the array as a sequential list of integers, and then calls a `reverseArray` method the specified number of times.
+It creates the array as a sequential list of integers, and then calls a `reverseArray` method in a loop.

-This test shows how close a language's array performance comes to actual pointer performance.
+This test shows how close a language's array performance comes to raw memory performance.
 Additionally, it requires a tight loop and many function calls.

 # Results

-These results are all using a list of 100,000 elements.
+These results all use a list of 100,000 elements.
 Some results will be scaled (since the Python and Ruby tests take too long otherwise).
-The end measurement is how long it took to reverse the array 100,000 times.
+The end measurement is how long it took (or *would* take) to reverse the array 100,000 times.

 | Language   | Time (s) |
 |------------|----------|